david-00001/challenge_11_data_collection/readme.md

+# File Locations
 Code for Part 1 located here: part_1_mars_news_actual.ipynb Code for Part 2 located here: part_2_mars_weather_actual.ipynb

+# Please Note
-Please note: As directed by the teacher, I had to manually enter the path to my chromedriver within the code because it would not work when I added it to my path in Windows.
+As directed by the teacher, I had to manually enter the path to my chromedriver within the code because it would not work when I added it to my path in Windows.

-Part 2 Resources:
+# Part 2 Resources
 Used this site for creating embeded list comprehension: https://www.geeksforgeeks.org/nested-list-comprehensions-in-python/

-Answers to Questions:
+# Answers to Questions
 1. How many months exist on Mars?
 12 months exist on Mars.

 2. How many Martian (and not Earth) days worth of data exist in the scraped dataset?
 1967 days worth of data exists in the scraped dataset.